mertle/apns/apnsDoc.md

  'Scheduler' from the main menu:

- ÖÄ´ Main Menu ÃÄ·
+ â•“â”€â”¤ Main Menu â”œâ”€â•–
- º               º
+ â•‘               â•‘
- º Configuration º
+ â•‘ Configuration â•‘
- º Node List     º
+ â•‘ Node List     â•‘
- º°Scheduler°°°°°º .
-To manipulate the schedule file º Modem List    º º Com-Ports     º º               º
+ â•‘â–‘Schedulerâ–‘â–‘â–‘â–‘â–‘â•‘ .
+To manipulate the schedule file â•‘ Modem List    â•‘ â•‘ Com-Ports     â•‘ â•‘               â•‘ â•™â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â•œ
- ÓÄÄÄÄÄÄÄÄÄÄÄÄÄÄÄ½

  This will take you to the Scheduler Maintenance Menu.

- ÖÄ´ Scheduler ÃÄ·
+ â•“â”€â”¤ Scheduler â”œâ”€â•–
- º               º
+ â•‘               â•‘
- º Add Event     º .
-Add a new event to the end of the event list º Delete Event  º .
-Remove an event from the event list º Edit Event    º .
-Make changes to an event º Sort Events   º .
-Sort events alphabetically by priority º Next Event    º .
-Manually choose the next event to be run º               º
+ â•‘ Add Event     â•‘ .
+Add a new event to the end of the event list â•‘ Delete Event  â•‘ .
+Remove an event from the event list â•‘ Edit Event    â•‘ .
+Make changes to an event â•‘ Sort Events   â•‘ .
+Sort events alphabetically by priority â•‘ Next Event    â•‘ .
+Manually choose the next event to be run â•‘               â•‘ â•™â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â•œ
- ÓÄÄÄÄÄÄÄÄÄÄÄÄÄÄÄ½

  The entry screens used to Add and Edit events are almost identical.
  One is shown below:

- ÖÄÄ´ Add Event ÃÄÄ·
+ â•“â”€â”€â”¤ Add Event â”œâ”€â”€â•–
- º                 º
+ â•‘                 â•‘
- º Event Name :    º
+ â•‘ Event Name :    â•‘
- º DOS Command:    º
+ â•‘ DOS Command:    â•‘
- º Priority   :    º
+ â•‘ Priority   :    â•‘
- º Sunday .....
-No º
+ â•‘ Sunday .....
+No â•‘
- º Monday .....
-No º
+ â•‘ Monday .....
+No â•‘
- º Tuesday ....
-No º
+ â•‘ Tuesday ....
+No â•‘
- º Wednesday ..
-No º
+ â•‘ Wednesday ..
+No â•‘
- º Thursday ...
-No º
+ â•‘ Thursday ...
+No â•‘
- º Friday .....
-No º
+ â•‘ Friday .....
+No â•‘
- º Saturday ...
-No º
+ â•‘ Saturday ...
+No â•‘
- º Once a day : No º
+ â•‘ Once a day : No â•‘
- º Week Number: 0  º
+ â•‘ Week Number: 0  â•‘
- º Country    : 0  º
+ â•‘ Country    : 0  â•‘
- º Date active:    º
+ â•‘ Date active:    â•‘
- º                 º
- ÓÄÄÄÄÄÄÄÄÄÄÄÄÄÄÄÄÄ½
+ â•‘                 â•‘
+ â•™â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â•œ

+ â•“â”€â”€â”€â”€â”€â”€â”€â”¤ Edit Event â”œâ”€â”€â”€â”€â”€â”€â”€â•–
+ â•‘                            â•‘
- ÖÄÄÄÄÄÄÄ´ Edit Event ÃÄÄÄÄÄÄÄ· º                            º º Event Name  Garage Expert  º .
+ â•‘ Event Name  Garage Expert  â•‘ .
 This is for ease of Log file readability
- º DOS Command GE2            º .
+ â•‘ DOS Command GE2            â•‘ .
 The required DOS command (.COM, .EXE or .BAT)
- º Priority    AAAA           º .
-Four character alphanumeric priority º Sunday      [ ]            º .
+ â•‘ Priority    AAAA           â•‘ .
+Four character alphanumeric priority â•‘ Sunday      [ ]            â•‘ .
 If event can run on a Sunday
- º Monday      [X]            º .
+ â•‘ Monday      [X]            â•‘ .
 If event can run on a Monday
- º Tuesday     [X]            º .
+ â•‘ Tuesday     [X]            â•‘ .
 If event can run on a Tuesday
- º Wednesday   [X]            º .
+ â•‘ Wednesday   [X]            â•‘ .
 If event can run on a Wednesday
- º Thursday    [X]            º .
+ â•‘ Thursday    [X]            â•‘ .
 If event can run on a Thursday
- º Friday      [X]            º .
+ â•‘ Friday      [X]            â•‘ .
 If event can run on a Friday
- º Saturday    [X]            º .
+ â•‘ Saturday    [X]            â•‘ .
 If event can run on a Saturday
- º Once a day  [ ]            º .
+ â•‘ Once a day  [ ]            â•‘ .
 If event should only run once on any date
- º Holidays    [ ]            º .
-If event should run on holidays as well º Week Number 0              º .
+ â•‘ Holidays    [ ]            â•‘ .
+If event should run on holidays as well â•‘ Week Number 0              â•‘ .
 If event runs only in a certain week number
- º Country     0              º .
+ â•‘ Country     0              â•‘ .
 If event runs only in a certain country
- º Date active                º .
-If event runs on a date or range of dates º                            º ÓÄÄÄÄÄÄÄÄÄÄÄÄÄÄÄÄÄÄÄÄÄÄÄÄÄÄÄÄ½
+ â•‘ Date active                â•‘ .
+If event runs on a date or range of dates â•‘                            â•‘ â•™â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â•œ

  The entry for the DOS command required to start the event (this could be a .COM or .EXE executable program or a .BAT batch file), can also include